Hadar301/tools-selector/README.md

 6% Accuracy improvement and about 10% increase in the accuracy above threshold 0.5 means that the tool selection can work, and by improving the search technique, we might achieve better results.

 ## Restrictions
-I run this program locally using LM-Studio LLM `meta-llama-3.1-8b-instruct-128k` on a M4 mac.
+* I run this program locally using LM-Studio LLM `meta-llama-3.1-8b-instruct-128k` on a M4 Mac.
+* Due to hardware limitations, I used the first 50 tools and tested with the queries that included them.

 ## High-Level Architecture
 ```